uriel1998/agaetr/README.md

 * `hooty.sh` - a rewrite of `patootie` to use `agaetr`'s framework to interactively
 send a post to (optionally multiple) services immediately.
 * `muna.sh` - Used by `agaetr` to remove redirections and shortening.
 Exactly the same as [muna](https://github.com/uriel1998/muna).
-* `loginbsky` - I sometimes have problems with Bluesky's session expiring.
-If this also occurs to you, fill in your credentials and copy to `$HOME/.local/bin`

 ## 12. TODO